cs20-ardood1/My-Includes-assignmnet/README.md

 # My-Includes-assignmnet
-Test if the provided item is in the provided array.Test if the provided item is in the provided array.
+Test if the provided item is in the provided array using myIncludes function.Test if the provided item is in the provided array myIncludes function.